 - Queuing.
 Not recommended.

 - Online in the official website.
 They charge $ 2 extra.

 - Most recommended: buy it directly to authorized staff found on the sidewalk surrounding the building.
 In the vicinity there are also vendors from other agencies, but the tickets have the same validity, you can even get discounts if purchased in combination with another attraction.

 Top and Main deck (86th and 102nd floors)

 |Child (6 to 12 years)||

-- With the NYC Pass, both the upper platform and the top.
+- With the NYC Pass and NY Pass, both the upper platform and the top.